pulumi/terraform-provider-google-beta/website/docs/r/google_billing_subaccount.html.markdown

 Allows creation and management of a Google Cloud Billing Subaccount.

-!> **WARNING:** Deleting this Terraform resource will not delete or close the billing subaccount.
+!> **WARNING:** Deleting this resource will not delete or close the billing subaccount.

 ```hcl
 resource "google_billing_subaccount" "subaccount" {